cis5710/cis5710-homework/hw1/hw1.md

 ### Generating a bitstream

-After you get your code on biglab, run the command `/home1/c/cis5710/tools/cis5710-update-path.sh` to update your `$PATH` variable to find the Vivado tools.
+After you get your code on biglab, run the command `source /home1/c/cis5710/tools/cis5710-update-path.sh` to update your `$PATH` variable to find the Vivado tools.
 Then, change to the `hw1` directory and run the command `make impl` to generate a `.bit` bitstream file.
 This will run the *synthesis* and *implementation* steps of the FPGA design flow, mapping your design onto the ZedBoard's hardware.
 It will take a few minutes.

 When implementation completes, it should create a bitstream file `output/rca4.bit`.